arian233/SudokuGame/README.md

 **User Instruction:**
 - Click on an empty cell and then select the answer that you want from the buttons below; alternatively click on the buttons at the bottom of screen then select the desired cell.
-- While playing the sudoku, user can switch between Chinese and English by tappingng on "Switch language" button.
+- While playing the sudoku, user can switch between Chinese and English by tapping on "Switch language" button.
 - The application has the ability to check for repetitions instantly.
 - This application features a timer on the top of the screen.
 - While playing the sudoku, the user can click the cells in the gird to get a short pop up message as translation hint of that word.